Yoga-Syahputra/Simpatik/README.md

 # Simpatik
-A library website submitted for the course Human and Computer Interaction
+A library website submitted for the final project on the course Human and Computer Interaction